Want to read a year-end retrospective on how awesome I am?

 It’s also great for business.

-In fact, several outlets have asked me to write about how I built my personal brand.
+Several outlets have asked me to write about how I built my personal brand.
 Two were published this week:

 Texas Business Women’s Lisa Goodgame interviewed me about building my brand and being vulnerable and authentic in your marketing.
 Check out the post here and listen to the podcast now: